wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-command-line-tools.md

 title: BUFR command line tools
 ---

-# BUFR command line tools and configuring csv2bufr
+# BUFR command line tools

-!!! abstract
+!!! abstract "Learning outcomes"
-    In this session you will be introduced to some of the BUFR command line tools included in the wis2box management container.
+    In this practical session you will be introduced to some of the BUFR command line tools included in the **wis2box-management** container.
 You will learn:

-    - how to inspect the headers in the BUFR file using the `bufr_ls` command;
+    - how to inspect the headers in the BUFR file using the `bufr_ls` command
-    - how to extract and inspect the data within a bufr file using `bufr_dump`;
+    - how to extract and inspect the data within a bufr file using `bufr_dump`
-    - the basic structure of the bufr templats used in csv2bufr and how to use the command line tool;
+    - the basic structure of the bufr templats used in csv2bufr and how to use the command line tool
-    - and how to make basic changes to the bufr templates and how to update the wis2box to use the revised version.
+    - and how to make basic changes to the bufr templates and how to update the wis2box to use the revised version

 ## Introduction